Cheerios Fine Motor Snack for Toddlers

 This Cheerios Fine Motor Snack for Toddlers is a simple and delicious activity!
 Why not have your child work on their fine motor skills while they’re having a snack at the same time?
 It’s genius!

 My son loves Cheerios.
 LOVES them.
-But not only are they apparently yummy (I don’t quite understand the appeal myself ;)), they also have a fun shape that pretty much screams for putting them on a skewer.
+But not only are they apparently yummy (I don’t quite understand the appeal myself ;)), but they also have a fun shape that pretty much screams for putting them on a skewer.

 I did just that and made a Cheerios Fine Motor Snack for a fun, engaging way to work on N’s fine motor skills – and he thought it was the most amazing idea ever 🙂

-It’s fine motor practice, looking at things in a new way, sensory exploration, and a snack all in one, just an all around great little activity.
+It’s fine motor practice, looking at things in a new way, sensory exploration, and a snack all in one, just an all-around great little activity.

 This post may contain affiliate links meaning I get commissions for purchases made through links in this post.
 Read my disclosure policy here.